kbase/narrativeReaper/README.md

 # narrativeReaper
 Scan and delete narrative sessions which have not been active for a period of time.
 Use -h for usage.

+to do: create a Docker image instead of running from command line